Hi. I'm Jean Hamilton-Fford

 Intention is the product of three steps: alignment, trust, and discernment.
-When I employ these three steps and become intention, I am powerful in my focus and influence.
+When I employ these three steps and become intentional, I am powerful in my focus and influence.

 We are all creators.
 When we create aligned with our intuition, surrendered to a beginner’s mind and a servant’s heart, and a willingness to share, our creations have meaningful impact.

 Slow down to speed up.
 Being efficient occurs when you consider the beginning, middle, and end of anything.
 It allows you to anticipate the needs of the moment.

 A few extra tidbits that may surprise, delight, or shock you.

 My sisters and I used to sing in a group when I was quite young (I started at 5 years old).
 We were almost signed to a label when my older sisters decided to do their own thing.
 Oh well.
 I sang in the school choir and went on to sing in a couple of University choirs and continued with amateur dramatics.
 I played the piano most of my life and grew up listening to and learning classical music.
 In the school orchestra, I played keyboard percussion, the flute, and the cello.